-Clean and inspect the pump parts (except the bearing and seal assembly) with a cloth soaked in fresh cleaning solvent.
+Clean and inspect the pump parts (except the bearings and seal assembly) with a cloth soaked in fresh cleaning solvent.
 Inspect all parts for excessive wear or for any nicks or burrs.
 Remove nicks or burrs using emery cloth or a fine file.
 Replace any parts that are badly worn or damaged.

-Rotate the bearing by hand to check for roughness or binding.
-If rotation is rough or if there is any sideto-side movement of the inner race, replace the bearing.
+Rotate the bearings by hand to check for roughness or binding and inspect the needles in the shaft bearing (06AE).
+If rotation is rough, the needles discolored or if there is any side-to-side movement of the inner race of the rotor adjusting sleeve bearing, replace the bearing(s).

-The bearing is permanently sealed and requires no additional lubrication except a coating of light oil on external surfaces to ease reassembly.
-External surfaces must be kept free of all dirt and foreign material.
+The rotor adjusting sleeve bearing is permanently sealed and requires no additional lubrication except a coating of light oil on external surfaces to ease reassembly.
+Shaft bearing needles and all external surfaces of both bearings must be kept free of all dirt and foreign material.
 Failure to do so could damage the bearing or its mating surfaces.

-The bearing tolerance provides a light press fit into the rotor adjusting sleeve (07AA).
+The adjusting sleeve bearing tolerance provides a light press fit into the rotor adjusting sleeve (07AA).
 Replace the rotor adjusting sleeve if the proper fit is not achieved.